jschwartzentruber/bugconf/README.md

 8. link the bug with the FM signature
 9. rename the local folder to the bug id for future reference

-Steps 4-5 are currently supported with the bcrepro and bcreduce commands respectively.
+Steps 2-5 are currently supported with the bcrepro and bcreduce commands respectively.

 Roadmap
 =======
-- steps 2,3,7,8 from the workflow above
+- steps 7,8 from the workflow above
 - submitting the reduced testcase back to FM to log it from there
-- download other testcases from the signature (in case the best doesn't reproduce)
 - use git to auto-version work in progress (single testcase.html & log.txt which are versioned with automatic & accurate commit messages